javascript-tutorial/en.javascript.info/1-js/05-data-types/08-weakmap-weakset/article.md

 */!*
 ```

-`WeakMap/WeakSet` are fundamentally different in this aspect.
-They do not prevent garbage-collection of key objects.
+`WeakMap` is fundamentally different in this aspect.
+It doesn't prevent garbage-collection of key objects.

-Let's explain it starting with `WeakMap`.
+Let's see what it means on examples.

 ## WeakMap